BlueAce-MapleSpace/About-me/README.md

 -I also like LotR and Harry Potter series

 -While I may have said in the past that Neil deGrasse Tyson is my role model I feel like I've now been more aligned with Elon Musk

+-My favorite aircraft is the Boeing 777-9X (although it'd be tied with the Lockheed Martin QSTA)

+-I wish that the Lockheed Martin L1011 Tristar wasn't a failure; that the Boeing 2707 SST would have actually been made, and that the Avro Arrow was actually made

+-Opportunity is my favorite rover and it will always be remembered by me

+-Voyager 1 is my spacecraft

+-Fear my Rover Army (and my Boeing 777-9X bomber edition air force)